 A new HIYC Website was planned during 2014 with the guidance of former Commodore Rick Smith, Commodore David Brandon, and built by Senior Governor and newly-appointed Webmaster, Drew Griswold.
 Many months were spent building and fine tuning the site to what it is today, with a launch-date of January 1, 2015.
-The new website is built to be more intuitive, current, informative, and vital to HIYC's membership as well as prospective members.
-The site is also scalable in anticipation of the rise of the mobile web.
-The site aims to be just as user friendly and functional for mobile users as it is for desktop users.
+The second-generation website was built to be more intuitive, current, informative, and vital to HIYC's membership as well as prospective members.
+The site was also scalable in anticipation of the rise of the mobile web.
+The site aimed to be as user-friendly and functional for mobile users as it was for desktop users.

 A new set of perpetual trophy plaques were handcrafted by then-Senior Governor, Marcelo Perez in 2015.
 These trophies serve to replace the individual trophies which were awarded at each regatta, and also display an ongoing record of fleet winners, all while saving money for HIYC's membership.
 These beautiful trophies are on display in the newly-remodeled trophy room, off the rear of the clubhouse.
 Each regatta's trophy is unique in shape and in the type of wood used.